livewire/livewire/docs/volt.md

 </div>
 ```

-### View Instance
+#### Modifying the view instance

 Sometimes, you may wish to interact with the view instance directly, for example, to set the view's title using a translated string.
-To achieve this, you may use the `rendering` method:
+To achieve this, you may define a `rendering` method on your component:

 ```blade
 <?php